 The Chicago Manual of Style Online ($35/yr subscription)

-The Yahoo Style Guide on Google Books, available as an e-book for $11
+The Yahoo Style Guide on Google Books, available as an e-book

 The Yahoo Style Guide website content, archived on the Internet Archive Wayback Machine

 Yahoo Word List (also archived on the Wayback Machine)

 GrammarBook.com (founded by the late Jane Straus, author of The Blue Book of Grammar and Punctuation)